This page contains information for other enforcing authorities, such as the police, fire and rescue services and trading standards.

 Where appropriate, they may also serve improvement and prohibition notices, withdraw approvals, vary licence conditions or exemptions, issue formal cautions (England and Wales only), and they may prosecute (or report to the Procurator Fiscal with a view to prosecution in Scotland).

-For further information relating to the types of enforcement and the procedures involved when enforcement action is taken, please see ‘What to expect when a health and safety inspector calls’.
+For further information relating to the types of enforcement and the procedures involved when enforcement action is taken is available in ‘What to expect when a health and safety inspector calls’.

 The following information and guidance has been produced to help enforcing authorities in the enforcement of explosives legislation: